-This is shocking that Apple is pointing out towards to the established company even the company still doesn’t part of these.
-Earlier this year it was reported the company to delay the self-driving car project since the layoff of key people associated with it.
+This is shocking that Apple is pointing out the established company even though the company still doesn’t part of these.
+Earlier this year, it was reported the company delayed the self-driving car project since the layoff of key people associated with it.

-According to some rumors self-driving Apple Car project codenamed Project Titan approved by Tim Cook in late 2014 and assigned to Vice President Steve Zadesky, a former Ford engineer.
-But, Cook in an interview with Fortune mentioned that hiring new people is the part of company’s ongoing process to “explore things with teams of people” and “explore many different things, many different technologies” – doesn’t hint company’s plan to enter automobile industry with Apple Car.
+According to some rumors, self-driving Apple Car project was codenamed Project Titan, was approved by Tim Cook in late 2014, and assigned to Vice President Steve Zadesky, a former Ford engineer.
+But, Cook in an interview with Fortune, mentioned that hiring new people is the part of company’s ongoing process to “explore things with teams of people” and “explore many different things, many different technologies” – doesn’t hint company’s plan to enter automobile industry with Apple Car.